-Cheryl Strayed is the author of the #1 New York Times bestselling memoir WILD, as well as the advice essay collection TINY BEAUTIFUL THINGS and the novel TORCH.
+Cheryl Strayed is the author of the #1 New York Times bestselling memoir WILD, as well as the bestselling advice essay collection TINY BEAUTIFUL THINGS and the novel TORCH.
 Her books have been translated into more than thirty languages around the world.
 WILD was chosen by Oprah Winfrey as her first selection for Oprah's Book Club 2.0.
-The movie adaptation of WILD was released in 2014.
-The film is directed by Jean-Marc Vallée and stars Reese Witherspoon as Cheryl and Laura Dern as Cheryl's mother Bobbi, with a screenplay by Nick Hornby.
-Strayed's essays have been published in The Best American Essays, the New York Times Magazine, the Washington Post Magazine, Vogue, Salon, The Missouri Review, The Sun, Tin House, Glamour, and other magazines.
-She is also a regular columnist for the New York Time Book Review.
+The movie adaptation of WILD was released by Fox Searchlight in 2014.
+It was directed by Jean-Marc Vallée, with a screenplay by Nick Hornby, and stars Reese Witherspoon as Cheryl and Laura Dern as Cheryl's mother, Bobbi.
+Both Dern and Witherspoon were nominated for Academy Awards for their performances in Wild.
+Strayed's essays have been published in The Best American Essays, the New York Times, the Washington Post Magazine, Vogue, Salon, The Sun, Tin House, Glamour, and elsewhere.
 Strayed is the co-host, along with Steve Almond, of the WBUR podcast Dear Sugar Radio, which originated with her popular Dear Sugar advice column on The Rumpus.
 Strayed holds an MFA in fiction writing from Syracuse University and a bachelor’s degree from the University of Minnesota.
 She lives in Portland, Oregon with her husband the filmmaker Brian Lindstrom and their two children.

 Photo by Joni Kabana

 "Big-hearted, keen-eyed, lyrical, precise...Cheryl Strayed reminds us in every line that if defeat and despair are part of human experience, so are kindness, patience, and transcendence."

 "Cheryl Strayed is a courageous, gritty, and deceptively elegant writer."